jkennedy-usgs/sgp-gsadjust/README.md

     ```

-3. Activate the new Python environment by typing "activate py35" at the command line (only necessary if you've not previously installed git).

-4. Clone the sgp-gsadjust repository (type "git clone https://github.com/jkennedy-usgs/sgp-gsadjust" at the command line) in the directory where you'd like to store the source code.
-Alternatively, use the download link on the Github webpage.
-If downloaded, unzip the sgp-gsadjust-master directory.

 To run GSadjust on Windows, double-click gsadjust.bat in the sgp-gsadjust directory.
 On Mac or Linux, run the XXXXX shell script.
 This activates the conda environment and starts GSadjust.

 ## Data selection interface